nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### _Listing all persons in a group or subgroup_ :

 Lists all persons in that group or subgroup.<br>
-Use after you have listed out all groups or subgroups (so you can select the index).<br>

 Format: `person (INDEX) /list`<br>
 Advanced user Format:`p (INDEX) /l`

+* Only works after you have listed out all groups or subgroups in Notor.
 * Lists all persons of a group or subgroup that is at the given `INDEX` .
 * Do not confuse this with the list all subgroups command, whose first command word is `group`